Hi, I'm Prithvi

 Intelligence is Hierarchical

 Real intelligence is hierarchical.
-Low-level, dumb control is handled by simple circuits in the central nervous system, (central pattern generators, CPGs).
-These make use of physical structure to handle unconscious, rhythmic signals for walking, flying, and swimming gaits, while freeing up the brain for higher-level control and decision making.
+Low-level control is handled by simple circuits in the central nervous system, central pattern generators (CPGs).
+These use physical structure to produce unconscious, rhythmic signals for walking, flying, and swimming, freeing the brain for higher-level control and decision making.

 • analytically simple to design, tune, and implement